morningspace/capabilities-shim-gitops/docs/using-crossplane-in-gitops-2.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Using Crossplane in GitOps, Part II
+# Using Crossplane in GitOps, Part II: What to Check in Git

 In this series of articles, I will share my recent study on using Crossplane in GitOps.
 I will use Argo CD as the GitOps tool to demonstrate how Crossplane can work with it to provision applications from git to target cluster.
 Meanwhile, I will also explore some best practices, common considerations, and lessons learned that you might experience as well when use Crossplane in GitOps.

 This article particularly focuses on what to store in git for Crossplane and a side-by-side comparison between Crossplane and Helm as deployment tools.
+You can find the demo project on GitHub at: https://github.com/morningspace/capabilities-shim-gitops.

 ## Store Manifests in Git Repository